JinyangLi01/UnfairlyTreatedGroupDetection/Notes/progress2.md

         These two points are competing against each other so the result is a trade off.

-    - thc: running
+    - thc:  need explanation, so I run again

         The naive alg is getting faster and faster since when thc increase, some nodes are excluded early.

 - Compas data
     - datasize: ok
     - num att: ok
-    - tha: Same reason
+    - tha: Need explanation, so rerunning

-    - thc: running
+    - thc: how to explain the time?
+It's always 10-13s.

 - creditcard data
     - datasize: doesn't make sense, running again
-    - num att: increase num_att_max_naive to 9, running
+    - num att: ok
     - tha: too werid, running again

     - thc: running